RMAF Jugra Air Base: Relocated to a new location and designated as a heliport

 On 27 August 1987, the Air Force Command relocated RMAF Bukit Jugra Air Force Base to a site approximately 3 km from the radar site, naming it Pangkalan Udara Jugra or Jugra Air Base in English.
 The base was designed as a heliport, with one of its primary functions being the conduct of search and rescue missions in the Straits of Malacca region.
 A squadron of the RMAF Air and Ground Defence Force, popularly known as the RMAF HANDAU, was established here to serve as the security force for this air base.
 This squadron is designated as the 201st HANDAU Squadron.

-In 1993, the radar site and air defence centre located at the peak of Bukit Jugra was officially closed down as the 301st Air Defence Squadron at Butterworth Air Base took over the responsibility of the air defence centre from Jugra Air Base.
+In 1993, the radar site and air defence centre located at the peak of Bukit Jugra was officially closed down as the 310 Squadron Sector Operation Center 1 at Butterworth Air Base took over the responsibility of the air defence centre from Jugra Air Base.
 The equipment from Bukit Jugra was transferred to Sarawak, to what is now known as Kota Samarahan Air Force Base.